 - proactive and reactive audits and investigations of employers

 - education and information including guidance on how to check that your payroll system complies.

 Audits and investigations

 The Labour Inspectorate has defined “Payroll audit” using the following updated criteria:

-- the audit tests whether, or finds that, an employer is/was systemically calculating employee leave entitlements and payments for BAPS (bereavement leave, alternative holiday, public holidays and sick leave) in respect of multiple employees in a manner that is non-compliant with the Holidays Act 2003
+- the audit tests whether an employer has been calculating employee annual leave entitlements and payments for BAPS leave (bereavement leave, alternative holiday, public holidays and sick leave) in respect of multiple employees in a manner that is compliant with the Holidays Act 2003

 - the organisation has/had at least 20 employees

 - the payroll system is/was electronic.